ec0lint/ec0lint/docs/rules/lighter-video-files.md

 _Converting the exemplary video from MP4 to WebM format can reduce the carbon footprint by 1.15 g of CO<sub>2</sub> per website view._

-By multiplying the file size by the end-user traffic (0.81 kWh / GB) and by thy energy emissions (442 g / kWh), the carbon footprint of the exemplary video in MP4 sums up to 2.06 g.
+By multiplying the file size by the end-user traffic (0.81 kWh / 1024 MB) and by thy energy emissions (442 g / kWh), the carbon footprint of the exemplary video in MP4 sums up to 2.06 g.
 The same file in WebM format generates 0.91 g of CO<sub>2</sub>.
 So, by subtracting 0.91 g from 2.06 g, we get 1.15 g (__56% less CO<sub>2</sub>__).

 Exemplary video was downloaded from https://www.pexels.com/search/videos/ and converted to WebM online with https://www.veed.io/convert/video-converter.